htzh/holnat/README.md

 ---
 > CPU time (user): 2.115252
 ```

+We also gave the "hideously slow" Simson's theorems a try, in native mode (we did not bother with the byte code version).
+The first one came in at just under 85s.
+The second one ran up to ```801 basis elements and 174174 critical pairs``` after close to an hour, at which point it caused a seg fault.
+There is a known OCaml bug for ARM64 where stack overflow is not detected.
+We may give this another go in the future when the bug fix is released in OCaml 13.x.

+Timings are done on an Apple M1 MacBook Air.

 ### Performance and theorem caching

 Theorems don't need to be proved over and over again.
 We implemented a cache lookup mechanism for theorems contained in ```database.ml```.
 For natively compiled executables loading all the modules in ```hol``` takes a little over one second with this optimization: